thehappycheese/pied-piper/readme.md

 cargo build --release
 ```

+## Install using `systemd` to make it go on startup

 8. Install this project so that it runs on startup

 ```bash
 sudo python service_install.py
 ```

-9. If something goes wrong, there is are scripts to check the logs of the running service, and a script to uninstall it:
+9. If something goes wrong, there is are scripts to check the logs of the
+   running service, and a script to uninstall it:

 Check logs of running service: